-- 1. The Head of Democracy and Governance will ensure that sufficient numbers of Authorising Officers are duly certified to take action under the Corporate Policy & Procedures Document. - 2.
-It will be the responsibility of Authorising Officers who have been duly certified to ensure their relevant members of staff are suitably trained as 'Applicants' so as to avoid common mistakes appearing on forms for RIPA authorisations. - 3.
-Authorising Officers will also ensure that staff who report to them follow the Corporate Policy & Procedures Document.
-Also that they do not undertake or carry out any form of surveillance without first complying with the requirements of this document.
+1. The Group Head of Democracy and Governance will ensure that sufficient numbers of Authorising Officers are duly certified under this policy.

-- 4. Authorising Officers must also pay particular attention to any health and safety issues that may be raised by any proposed surveillance activity.
+- 2. It will be the responsibility of Authorising Officers who have been duly certified to ensure their relevant members of staff are suitably trained as 'Applicants' so as to avoid common mistakes appearing on forms for RIPA authorisations. - 3.
+Authorising Officers will also ensure that staff who report to them are familiar with this policy and that they do not undertake or carry out any form of surveillance without first complying with the requirements of this document. - 4.
+Authorising Officers must also pay particular attention to any health and safety issues that may be raised by any proposed surveillance activity.
 Under no circumstances, should an Authorising Officer approve any RIPA application unless, and until s/he is satisfied that a proper risk assessment has been carried out and the health and safety of Council employees/agents are suitably addressed and/or risks minimised, so far as is possible.
-If an Authorising Officer is in any doubt, s/he should obtain prior guidance on the same from his/her manager, the Council's Corporate Health & Safety Adviser or the Head of Democracy and Governance. - 5.
+If an Authorising Officer is in any doubt, s/he should obtain prior guidance on the same from his/her manager, the Council's Corporate Health & Safety Adviser or the Group Head of Democracy and Governance. - 5.
 Authorising Officers must obtain authorisation from a Justice of the Peace (Magistrate) before any Directed Surveillance, or the conduct or use of a CHIS, can be undertaken.